mittagessen/kraken/docs/training/ketos.rst

 * :ref:`Reading Order <rotrain>`: ordering lines found in the previous segmentation step.
 Reading order models are closely linked to segmentation models and both are usually trained on the same dataset.
 * :ref:`Recognition <rectrain>`: recognition models transform images of lines into text.

+Related to recognition training are various ways to reduce training data
+requirements:

+* :ref:`Synthetic training data <ketos_synth>`: rendering synthetic training data from digital texts and typefaces.
+* :ref:`Semi-supervised pretraining <pretrain>`: pretraining the weights of a recognition model from segmented pages without transcription.

 Depending on the use case it is not necessary to manually train new models for each material.
 The default segmentation model works well on quite a variety of handwritten and printed documents, a reading order model might not perform